Erik-Pacheco-Personal-Website/personal-website/README.md

 Portfolio.css - makes the portfolio file look how it looks

-Javascript.js - basic variables to push out "hello world" through console.log
+Javascript.js - code to make the contact.html run when inputting the information into the forms

+Contact.html - used the form tag to input the contact information